-The road which starts from this temple, that is known as the ECR road during the present times, was one of the prominent routes during the historical times, especially during the Chola period.
+ECR, the road that starts from this temple was one of the most prominent routes during historical times, especially during the Chola period.
 It is said that during those times, the road was called Vadagaperuvazhi.
 It connected Thanjavur and Andhra Pradesh.

 Interestingly, the origin and the antiquity of the temple can be confirmed or supported by the inscriptions found in other temples in the city.
 One such temple would be Kapaleeshwar Temple.
 It's as if the other temples testify to the historical presence of this temple.